BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 + Faded examples: worked examples with targeted details "faded" out - essentially fill-in-the-blank programming blocks
 + Parson's Problems: out-of-order code selection & sorting challenges
-+ Labelling diagrams or flow charts
++ Labeling diagrams or flow charts

+**TODO**: Add examples, perhaps in the form of images, for each of these types of examples.

 Beware assessments that are too open-ended, as these are very likely to induce cognitive overload in novices.
 You may have experienced some overload already